The Cassandra configuration files location varies, depending on the type of installation:

 Main runtime properties

-cassandra.yaml.
+cassandra.yaml file.
 At a minimum you

 should consider setting the following properties:

-cluster_name: the name of your cluster.
+cluster_name: Set the name of your cluster.

 listen_interface to tell Cassandra which interface to use, and consecutively which address to use.
-Set only one, not both.
+Set one property, not both.

 Changing the location of directories